The data files that you define in the configuration file form

 logically concatenated to form the tablespace.
 There is no

 striping in use.
-Currently, you cannot define where within the
+You cannot define where within the tablespace

-tablespace your tables are allocated.
-However, in a newly
+your tables are allocated.
+However, in a newly created

 The tablespace consists of database pages with a default size of